-Two recent articles (Gronchi et al., 2018; Wirth & Wentura, 2020) report attentional biases for happy facial expressions in the dot-probe paradigm, albeit in different directions.
+Two recent articles [Gronchi et al., 2018.
+Automatic and controlled attentional orienting in the elderly: A dual-process view of the positivity effect.
+Acta Psychologica, 185, 229-234; Wirth & Wentura, 2020.
+It occurs after all: Attentional bias towards happy faces in the dot-probe task.
+Attention, Perception, & Psychophysics, 82(5), 2463-2481] report attentional biases for happy facial expressions in the dot-probe paradigm, albeit in different directions.
 While Wirth and Wentura report a bias towards happy expressions, Gronchi et al. found a reversed effect.
-A striking difference between the two studies was the task performed by the participants.
-While in Wirth and Wentura, participants performed a target discrimination task, they performed a target location task in Gronchi et al. In Experiment 1, we directly compared the two versions of the dot-probe paradigm.
+A striking difference between the studies was the task performed by the participants.
+While in Wirth and Wentura, participants performed a discrimination task, they performed a location task in Gronchi et al. In Experiment 1, we directly compared the two versions of the dot-probe paradigm.
 With the discrimination task, the bias towards happy faces was replicated.
 However, the location task yielded a null effect.
-In Experiment 2, we increased the perceptual salience of the cue by making it an abrupt onset cue.
-Due to the salience of this abrupt onset cue, we found a cueing effect in both tasks.
-However, only for the location task a congruence-sequence effect (a typical characteristic of response-priming processes) occurred.
+In Experiment 2, we found a cueing effect with an abrupt onset cue in both tasks.
+However, for the location task a congruencesequence effect (a typical characteristic of response-priming processes) occurred.
 This result suggests that in the location task, attentional processes are confounded with response-priming processes.
-Due to this confound and the unreliable (i.e., not replicable) effects often found with the location task, we recommend to generally use discrimination tasks.
+We recommend to generally use discrimination tasks.